formkiq/docs.formkiq.com/docs/how-tos/migration-core-to-enterprise.md

 sidebar_position: 10
 ---

-# Documnet Migration from FormKiQ Core to Enterprise
+# Document Migration from FormKiQ Core to Enterprise

 This guide will show you how to migrate documents from a FormKiQ Core installation to an Enterprise installation.